hofstadter-io/hof/docs/content/getting-started/code-generation.md

 $ hof gen data.cue schema.cue -T template.txt -O out/
 {{</codeInner>}}

-The output name can be a template so that you can control the filename from the data.
+The output name can be an inline template so that you can control the filename from the data.
 Make sure you "wrap it in quotes".

 {{<codeInner title="> terminal" lang="sh">}}